xye7ei/gllc/README.md

 e.number = (Many1(Digit) << White) / ''.join / int
 ```

-The rest of work for practical use requires only more combinated utilities based on things above.
+And that's all.
+The user can extend the parsers with whatever new combinator according to the needs.

 # TODO

-There is potential optimizations for performance and memory usage.
+There are potential improvements considering performance and memory usage.
 For example

 + Use indices rather than making string slices to represent residual inputs.
 + Use *Graph Structured Stack* or *CONS* to avoid copying lists when parsing with `Many`, `Many1`.
 + Augment the `Result` structure with *Left/Right* structure to report error messages.
 + Make process tracing possible.
-+ Make some predictive/non-consuming combinators (starting from `<<` and `>>`).
++ Make predictive/non-consuming combinators (starting from `<<` and `>>`).
-+ Consider possibilities for these *binary* combinators.
-+ Left recursion.
++ Detect left recursion.